History

 1995: We purchased a 5-acre site in the heart of the historic Redland district in South Florida, just north of Homestead.
 Before market globalization and severe development pressure, this area was famous as the winter breadbasket of the United States.

-1997: First certified by the Florida Certified Organic Growers & Consumers, Inc. (FOG) now Quality Certification Services (QCS).
+1997: First certified organic by Florida Certified Organic Growers & Consumers, Inc. (FOG) now Quality Certification Services (QCS).

 1998: The Redland farming area celebrated its 100th year of commercial agriculture, and is fighting to stay rural and productive in spite of development pressures from a burgeoning South Miami-Dade population.

 1999-2000: Our avocado grove produced its first commercial crop.
-Our top quality fruit has quickly sold out every year.
-We supply high-end local restaurants and markets & ship mail-order boxes directly to your home in most parts of the United States.
+Our top quality fruit quickly sold out every year.
+We supply high-end local restaurants and markets & ship mail-order boxes directly to your home in most parts of the United States

 2001-2002: Start of our market garden operation and our CSA subscription service, with 12 shares.